Top of page Skip to main content

 Promoting strong and sustainable outcomes

-Treasury will continue to monitor evolving economic conditions, including inflation trends.
-We will continue to advise on achieving strong and sustainable economic and fiscal outcomes.
-We will also provide advice to government on how to strengthen the budget to prepare for future economic shocks and manage long‑term fiscal pressures.
+Treasury will monitor evolving global and domestic economic developments and advise on achieving strong and sustainable economic and fiscal outcomes.
+We will provide advice to the government on how to strengthen the budget to prepare for future economic shocks and manage long‑term fiscal pressures.
+We will also provide advice on the operation of the tax system and how it can be improved.

 Capability